ALAMO CITY ARTS

 Joseph Kneer

-Conductor and violinist Joseph Kneer currently serves as Music Director of Alamo City Symphony Viva and Conductor of the Trinity Symphony Orchestra at Trinity University.
-A recent finalist in the 2021 Los Angeles Conducting Competition, Kneer has led many orchestras and ensembles, including the Oberlin Chamber Players, the Mercyhurst String Ensemble and community string chamber music program, the Mercyhurst Civic Orchestra, and the Brown Memorial Presbyterian Chancel Choir in Baltimore.
 Recent collaborations and engagements include Dvořák’s Violin Concerto with Jinjoo Cho, Beethoven’s Choral Fantasy with pianist Carolyn True, Poulenc’s Gloria with the Trinity University Choir, a period production of Dido and Aeneas with Trinity’s Opera Workshop, Symphony Viva’s production of Prokofiev’s Peter and the Wolf, and the premiere of Roger Zare’s commissioned work Neowise for the TSO in May 2021.
-In the 2022-2023 season, Joseph will lead a full slate of concerts and ballet performances, including a new production of The Tales of Beatrix Potter with the Alamo City Dance Company, and the TSO's tour of Houston in January.
-Kneer’s conducting mentors include Larry Rachleff, Donald Schleicher, Neil Thomson, and Scott Weiss.
+In demand during the 2023-2024 season, Joseph leads a full year of concerts and ballet performances, including productions of The Nutcracker and Little Red Riding Hood with the Alamo City Dance Company.
+Conducting mentors include Larry Rachleff, Donald Schleicher, Neil Thomson, Scott Weiss, John Farrer, and Howard Williams.

 Heart of Texas Concert Band